davidhozic/discord-advertisement-framework/docs/source/guide/core/autoresponder.rst

       :icon: plus

       Represents a logical *OR* operation.
-      :class:`~daf.responder.logic.or_` evaluates to true when any of the operants inside evaluate to true.
+      :class:`~daf.responder.logic.or_` evaluates to true when any of the operands inside evaluate to true.

       For example, if we write: